 Today we have modern tools that can model rolling element bearings.
 These tools can calculate contact pressures and predict the formation of very thin lubricant films.
 This knowledge can be used to design and manufacture the proper contour and roughness on rolling element bearing surfaces.

 What kinds of customer problems do you solve?

 Hager: Timken has a world-class tribology lab that we can leverage to simulate many different types of tribological contacts.
 We use the knowledge from testing and analysis to mitigate problems before products launch.
 We help develop engineered surfaces and coatings that eventually become customer solutions.

 In addition to proactive research and development, we interact with customers and provide damage analysis.
 We identify the type of wear they’re dealing with to help find a solution.
 We also work with our rheology lab to help customers choose the right lubricant for their system.

 Hager: We work with a variety of rolling element bearings for many different industries.
 In the past two decades, we’ve expanded our product lines to include power transmission components beyond bearings.

 Our lab now studies tribology over a broad range of topics.
 We can measure the thickness of very thin lubricant films.
 We study friction and wear of solid lubricants and coatings.
 We evaluate intermetallic wear of different steels and microstructures.
-We test elastomers for belt material development, and polymers for and polymers for our corrosion-resistant Poly-Round® housed units.
+We test elastomers for belt material development, and polymers for our corrosion-resistant Poly-Round® housed units.

 All the knowledge we gain from this diverse experience gives us a tremendous advantage when it’s time to solve the next complex tribology problem.
 That’s why so many companies around the world come to us.